Rechargeable battery: Other experimental types

-The lithium–sulfur battery was developed by Sion Power in 1994.
-The company claims superior energy density to other lithium technologies.
+Several types of lithium–sulfur battery have been developed, and numerous research groups and organizations have demonstrated that batteries based on lithium sulfur can achieve superior energy density to other lithium technologies.
+Whereas lithium-ion batteries offer energy density in the range of 150–260 Wh/kg, batteries based on lithium-sulfur are expected to achieve 450–500 Wh/kg, and can eliminate cobalt, nickel and manganese from the production process.
+Furthermore, while initially lithium-sulfur batteries suffered from stability problems, recent research has made advances in developing lithium-sulfur batteries that cycle as long as (or longer than) batteries based on conventional lithium-ion technologies.

 The thin-film battery (TFB) is a refinement of lithium ion technology by Excellatron.
 The developers claim a large increase in recharge cycles to around 40,000 and higher charge and discharge rates, at least 5 C charge rate.
-Sustained 60 C discharge and 1000C peak discharge rate and a significant increase in specific energy, and energy density.
+Sustained 60 C discharge and 1000 C peak discharge rate and a significant increase in specific energy, and energy density.

-Lithium iron phosphate battery is used in some applications.
+lithium iron phosphate batteries are used in some applications.

 UltraBattery, a hybrid lead–acid battery and ultracapacitor invented by Australia's national science organisation CSIRO, exhibits tens of thousands of partial state of charge cycles and has outperformed traditional lead-acid, lithium, and NiMH-based cells when compared in testing in this mode against variability management power profiles.
-UltraBattery has kW and MW-scale installations in place in Australia, Japan, and the U.S.A.
-It has also been subjected to extensive testing in hybrid electric vehicles and has been shown to last more than 100,000 vehicle miles in on-road commercial testing in a courier vehicle.
+UltraBattery has kW and MW-scale installations in place in Australia, Japan, and the U.S. It has also been subjected to extensive testing in hybrid electric vehicles and has been shown to last more than 100,000 vehicle miles in on-road commercial testing in a courier vehicle.
 The technology is claimed to have a lifetime of 7 to 10 times that of conventional lead-acid batteries in high rate partial state-of-charge use, with safety and environmental benefits claimed over competitors like lithium-ion.
 Its manufacturer suggests an almost 100% recycling rate is already in place for the product.

 The potassium-ion battery delivers around a million cycles, due to the extraordinary electrochemical stability of potassium insertion/extraction materials such as Prussian blue.

 The sodium-ion battery is meant for stationary storage and competes with lead–acid batteries.
 It aims at a low total cost of ownership per kWh of storage.
 This is achieved by a long and stable lifetime.
 The effective number of cycles is above 5000 and the battery is not damaged by deep discharge.
 The energy density is rather low, somewhat lower than lead–acid.